NoxFr/training-kotlin-vuejs/README.md

 - REST Api on `beers`

 ### Thoughts
+Plugins adapters are lame...
+Developping in Kotlin JVM shows quickly how Kotlin in not Java and how much adaptations you have to do in order to use the common Java framework (jpa, mockito, junit, spring, etc.)

-Plugins adapters are lame... maybe i'll give a chance to https://github.com/JetBrains/Exposed instead of the good old Hibernate
+Maybe i'll give a chance to https://github.com/JetBrains/Exposed instead of the good old JPA

+Testing is also not conveniant with raw Mockito, you better use https://github.com/nhaarman/mockito-kotlin in addition (_when_ is a restricted word in Kotlin, constructors/properties paradigm etc.)

 ### TODO
 - Back
-   - CRUD sur base H2
+  - POST/PUT/DELETE
 - Front